shuvaethyneill/Mini-SurveyMonkey/README.md

 # Current Progress
-This is the first milestone of our project.
+We have now completed the Alpha-Release.
 Our project is on schedule and can be tracked using our Jira Board: https://minisurveymonkey.atlassian.net/jira/software/projects/MS/boards/1

-Currently we have set up MongoDB and integrated it with our MiniSruvey Project.
+This project leverages MongoDB to perform the noSQL operations in our MiniSruvey Project.
 The web application is functional and has the following features implemented so far:
 - **Create Form View + logic**
   - Form questions can be multiple choice, take a number input, or be a text input
     - Multiple choice fields can be individually added or removed (default of 2)